Where can I see Kangaroos in the wild near Sydney?

 - A group of Kangaroos is called a ‘mob’

 There are four distinct species of Kangaroos across the vast expanse of Australia– Red Kangaroo, Western Grey Kangaroo, Eastern Grey Kangaroo, and the Antilopine Kangaroo.
 So, when visiting Sydney, arranging a short excursion to the rangelands of western New South Wales will increase the likelihood of spotting the famed Red Kangaroo while a visit to the western Riverina district of New South Wales will guarantee a glimpse or two; or more of the Western Grey Kangaroo.
-For the time constrained or those with multiple interests, here are a few places at which you can combine different activities while enjoying watching Kangaroos in the wild.
+For the time constraints or those with multiple interests, here are a few places at which you can combine different activities while enjoying watching Kangaroos in the wild.

 Below are the few places you could spot Kangaroos in the wild while you stay in Sydney, Australia.